ludocode/pottery/include/pottery/lifecycle/README.md

 Another name for this is "relocate".

+Pottery will never call this with equal refs.
+You do not have to check whether the refs refer to the same value.

 ### `MOVE_BY_VALUE`

 A flag indicating that the type is movable by value.
 This is implied by `BY_VALUE`.